Case Study

 As a result of the crash, the client suffered multiple broken bones, required several surgeries, endured a lengthy hospital stay, and sustained severe nerve damage to the right lower extremity.

-The Central Legal Challenge
+The Key Legal and Factual Challenge

 Although rear-end collisions are often assumed to be straightforward liability cases, this matter presented substantial challenges regarding damages and case valuation.